 Mr. Lutz is ranked by Chambers for securities litigation, and is listed as pre-approved panel counsel for the major D&O insurance carriers.
 Mr. Lutz was named a 2020 Securities MVP by Law360, a distinction awarded to just three securities litigation defense attorneys in the country.
 He also was in twice named a Rising Star by Law360 in the Securities category—a distinction awarded annually to five attorneys nationwide under the age of 40.
-He also was named “Litigator of the Week” by AmLaw Litigation Daily (an American Lawyer publication) for his lead role in winning a rare preliminary injunction that prevented a hostile takeover attempt of a specialty pharmaceutical company in California.
+Mr. Lutz also was named “Litigator of the Week” by AmLaw Litigation Daily (an American Lawyer publication) for his lead role in winning a rare preliminary injunction that prevented a hostile takeover attempt of a specialty pharmaceutical company in California.
 And Mr. Lutz is ranked as a “Leading Lawyer” in M&A Litigation Defense and in Securities Litigation Defense by The Legal 500 United States.

 Mr. Lutz received his Juris Doctor from Harvard Law School.
 He received his Bachelor of Arts in History and Political Science from the University of Michigan, where he was a member of Phi Beta Kappa.